ashwinvis/phd-thesis/chapter_00_0_intro.md

 $$
 where $Q$ is the downscale enstrophy flux.
 The important difference between
-@eq:K41 and @eq:2DF is that the third order structure function exhibits a negative linear dependence on $r$ in downscale energy cascade range and a positive linear dependence on $r$ in an upscale energy cascade range.
+@eq:K41 and @eq:2DF is that the third order structure function exhibits a negative linear dependence on $r$ in a downscale energy cascade range and a positive linear dependence on $r$ in an upscale energy cascade range.
 Thus, as argued by @Lindborg1999, the third order structure function could be used in order to determine the direction of the energy cascade.

-@Lindborg1999 calculated second order longitudinal and transverse structure functions were calculated from the MOZAIC dataset.
+@Lindborg1999 calculated second order longitudinal and transverse structure functions using the MOZAIC dataset.
 It was found that the second order structure functions were consistent with the spectra measured by @NastromGage1985.
 In a subsequent study,
 @ChoLindborg2001 calculated third order structure functions.
 The